coreypnorris/customer_support_metrics/README.md

-Sqs Reader
---
-Creates an Amazon SQS queue and places any data from said queue into a Amazon Dynamodb nosql table.
+# Customer Support Metrics

+This project was created to download, parse, archive, and display JSON data from the popular web-based help desk app [Helpscout](http://www.helpscout.net/).
+The project contains three different apps: the helpscout_webhook and transformer both written in Sinatra, and metrics which is written in [Shopify's Dashing](http://www.dashing.io/).

-Helpscout Webhook
+## Helpscout Webhook
---
-Listens for POST requests from Helpscout and places the data in the SQS queue.
+Listens for POST requests from Helpscout and places the data into an Amazon SQS queue.

-Transformer
+## Transformer
---
-Queries the Dynamodb table and parses/archives the data into

-Instructions
---
-1) Add credientials to .env files.

-2) Start the Sqs Reader.
-This will create the helpscout_data SQS queue and start polling it for messages.

-3) Start the Helpscout Webhook.

-4) Start the Transformer.

-If you want to run the rspec tests be aware that the Helpscout Webhook app relies on elasticmq to test the queue locally.
-So make sure you have that installed and running on port 9324 (the default port) if you want to run the tests successfully.

-curl -H "Content-Type: application/json" -d '{"ticket":{"id":"1","number":"2"},"customer":{"id":"1","fname":"Jackie","lname":"Chan","email":"jackie.chan@somewhere.com","emails":["jackie.chan@somewhere.com"]}}' http://localhost:9999/helpscout_webhook
+Reads the data from the SQS queue, parses the JSON, stores the data in postgres, and sends the data to the Metrics dashboards via POST.

+## Metrics
+This app contains the 4 dashboards.
+When running it recieves data via POST from the transformer and puts it up on the dashboards.